akoidan/pychat/CONTRIBUTING.md

 * Update to tornado 6.0 and detect blocking loops https://stackoverflow.com/a/26638397/3872976
 * https://stackoverflow.com/questions/33170016/how-to-use-django-1-8-5-orm-without-creating-a-django-project
 * tornado uses blocking operation like django orm or sync_redis (strict redis).
 While this operations are executed main thread awaits IO and prevents new messages and connections from execution. async_redis create cb wrapper. django orm: https://docs.djangoproject.com/en/dev/releases/3.0/#asgi-support
+* Replace email login to google_user_id and fb_user_id so we could detach oauth2 account
 * Add smile reaction to the message below it, like in slack
 * https://www.w3.org/TR/css-scrollbars-1/
 * Search add user to room should container user icon